laurahspencer/O.lurida_Stress/README.md

 ---
 ### Temperature Treatment
 Each of the 4 Oly populations were divided into 2 treatments and "overwintered" From December 6th to February 4th in two temperatures: 6degC, 10degC which represents historic and projected winter temperatures, respectively.
-While each population was divided into two bags per treatment (4 bags total per population), two overwinterint tanks were used, one per temperature.
+While each population was divided into two bags per treatment (4 bags total per population), two overwintering tanks were used, one per temperature.

 _**Table 1:** Number of oysters during the temperature treatments for each population, with -1 and -2 denoting "replicates":_